 Another contributing factor is how drivers are generally unfamiliar with the area in which they are driving their rental car.
 We all grow accustomed to the various eccentricities of certain turns, intersections, and roads that are close to home.
 But unfamiliarity with an area usually means fumbling with maps, GPS, or staring at road signs when eyes should be on the road.How the Rental Car Companies Deal With This

 Rental car companies offer supplemental insurance for rental vehicles in light of how likely an accident is.
 Companies also tend to offer additional coverage, which is “insurance-like” but not necessarily insurance.
 While purchasing supplemental insurance is often a good idea, you should check your own insurance policy beforehand.
-Your own policy may offer supplemental coverage, the most common of which are referred to as: 1) collision damage waiver (CDW); 2) supplemental liability protection (SLP); an 3) personal accident insurance (PAI).The Complexities of Rental Car Accidents
+Your own policy may offer supplemental coverage, the most common of which are referred to as 1) collision damage waiver (CDW); 2) supplemental liability protection (SLP); and 3) personal accident insurance (PAI).The Complexities of Rental Car Accidents

 Rental car accidents are more complex than your run-of-the-mill auto accident because of all the parties involved.
 While a typical car accident typically involves the drivers and their respective insurance companies, a rental car accident adds the rental car agency, supplemental insurance provider, and even the credit card company into the mix.
 Here is how each party can be involved:

 - Your car insurance policy: More often than not, the at-fault driver’s car insurance policy will cover claims made while driving a rental car.

 - The rental car company: The company maintains insurance on their rental fleet but whether that coverage applies depends on a number of complex factors.